To our catalog of available CDs

 The First 20 years of the WCTU in New York State (1894).
 The full title of this publication is Two Decades: A History of the First Twenty Years Work by the Woman’s Christian Temperance Union in the State of New York 1874 – 1894.
 This is history, not polemic, and we found it to be an eye-opener.
 See our New York State Miscellany page for more information.

 Hotchkin's A History of the Purchase and Settlement of Western New York (1848) This volume deals town-by-town with the whole area of New York State west of Utica.
-Read about our republication of Hotchkin's History on CD-ROM.
+Read about our republication of Hotchkin's History as a download.

 Charity in New York State in 1906: State Institutions.
 We are in the process of republishing sections of volume II of the Annual Report of the State Board of Charities for the year 1906.
 See our New York State Miscellany page for more information.